kk7ds/luvs/README.md

     $ source venv/bin/activate
     $ pip install asyncio websockets aiohttp

-Now you should be able to start the management server:
+Now you should be able to start the management server and tell it what the IP address of the box it's running is:

-    $ python unifi_stream_server.py
+    $ python unifi_stream_server.py 4.5.6.7

+The IP is required because that is what it tells the camera to stream to.
+If the IP you provide is not accessible to the camera, video will not be available.

 The code currently assumes the Ubuntu-provided SSL keys in /etc/ssl, so if you're not root and can't read those, the above will fail.
 You